Pat Hays: Career

 Hays announced his candidacy for the House of Representatives to succeed Republican incumbent Tim Griffin in the 2014 election on October 22, 2013.
-He cited the United States federal government shutdown of 2013, which he called a "travesty", as a reason to run.
+He cited the 2013 United States federal government shutdown, which he called a "travesty", as a reason to run.
 Republican French Hill defeated Hays in the general election.

-Personal
+Personal life

-Hays' wife, Linda, is a retired school teacher.
-They have a daughter, Josie, and three grandchildren, Savannah, Isabella, and Harper.
+Hays' wife, Linda, worked as a schoolteacher.
+They had a daughter.

+Hays died on October 4, 2023, at age 76, due to cancer.